 However, one must know the emergency drug names and uses to treat and stabilize the patient as early as possible.
 You can download this list in PPT or PDF format using the link below.

-Emergency Drugs Name and Uses
+Emergency Drugs Name and Uses List

 Following is the list of commonly used emergency medicine for Casualty and ICU.